jcormont/markdown-pipeline/README.md

 Each pipeline has its own (relative) source path and destination path.
 To make things easier, you can 'spawn' a separate pipeline that has its own paths.
 The new pipeline will inherit the current set of transform functions from the current pipeline, but not functions that are added afterwards.

-- `spawn(path: string, outputPath: string): Pipeline` — creates a new pipeline for the given paths, relative to the current input and output paths.
+- `spawn(path: string, outputPath: string, init: (pipeline) => void | Promise<void>): Pipeline` — creates a new pipeline for the given paths, relative to the current input and output paths.
 The input and output paths are used when loading source and asset files, and determining their destination path.

 ```js
 exports.start = (pipeline) => {